cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 -   Turpentine varnish (see separate instructions)
 -   Spike lavender oil (for oiling the undecorated front)
 -   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)
--   Unspun fleece of various colors (or wool yarn, unspun and teased out)
+-   Unspun wool fleece of various colors (or wool yarn, unspun and teased out)
--   Gold and silver leaf or transfer gold/silver (this may depend on how dry the varnish layers are)
+-   Gold and silver leaf or transfer gold/silver (choice may depend on how dry the varnish layers are)
 -   Mineral spirits (for clean-up)

 ### Tools